The Basics of VBC Incentive Structures

 • Fee-for-Service (FFS) Base: Providers receive payments for services rendered.

 This approach seeks to align financial rewards with improved outcomes and efficiency in healthcare delivery.
-Providers are encouraged to meet specific performance benchmarks such as reduced hospital readmission rates, higher patient satisfaction scores, or adherence to evidence-based practices.
+Providers are encouraged to meet specific performance benchmarks such as reduced hospital readmission rates — the national all-cause 30-day readmission rate runs approximately 14–17% for Medicare beneficiaries — higher patient satisfaction scores, or adherence to CMS value-based program standards.

 Upside Risk (Shared Savings Program)